Utkar5hM

 Project Github Link

-2. NIC designed entirely with Verilog, fanum taxing a pre-existing ethernet core like liteeth from the GitHub where the data is serially processed and modified to our needs.
+2. Design a NIC entirely with Verilog, using a pre-existing ethernet core like liteeth for serial data processing and modification.

-3. LAN on FPGA to be connected to the router with a standard interface such as PCIe or UART for communication between Host and FPGA(NIC).
+3. Connect the LAN on FPGA to the router with a standard interface such as PCIe or UART for communication between Host and FPGA (NIC).

-4. Highly performant custom offloading logic to be built onto the NIC with Verilog.
+4. Build custom offloading logic onto the NIC with Verilog.

 architecture

-If you haven’t figured it out, the major project edition in the title here means something:
+The major project edition in the title means:

-3. We needed to clutch and take a lot of shortcuts.
+3. We had to take a lot of shortcuts to get things working.

-1. Instead of building transmission and reception logic entirely in Verilog, We will flash a Microblaze soft Core processor onto the FPGA and write the packet transmission and reception logic with C.
+1. Instead of building transmission and reception logic entirely in Verilog, we flashed a Microblaze soft Core processor onto the FPGA and wrote the packet logic in C.

 Getting Familiar with Nexys 4 DDR and Microblaze

-If you’ve ever googled about anything regarding this project, You’d probably end up with this one specific guide Nexys 4 DDR - Getting Started with Microblaze Servers, Which discusses on how to flash a pre-existing C-based TCP echo server application from the Xilinx SDK.
+A helpful guide is Nexys 4 DDR - Getting Started with Microblaze Servers, which explains how to flash a pre-existing C-based TCP echo server application from the Xilinx SDK.

-The echo server application is designed to set up a TCP server that echoes back any received text.
-It leverages the LWIP library, which provides a lightweight and streamlined TCP/IP stack facilitating high-level Ethernet functionality.
+The echo server uses the LWIP library, which provides a lightweight TCP/IP stack for high-level Ethernet functionality.

 alt text

-After configuring further steps via the SDK, we also get a working TCP echo server.
+After further configuration, you get a working TCP echo server.

 alt text